ArthurVBS/Resume/README.md

 ## 💻 Project status:

-- 🚧 Project in progress... 🛠️
+- 🪜 Always in progress... 🛠️

 ## 🛠 Technologies:

 - HTML
 - CSS
+- SASS/SCSS
 - JavaScript

 ## 📝 Features:

+- [X] Has a language toggle button (PT/EN).
 - [ ] Make it possible to download the resume in PDF.
-- [ ] Consume the github API

 ## ⚙️ Prerequisites: